ssbhatnagar/GraphQL-Project/Readme.md

 - [String] - it is used to define an array of string
 - ! - this is used to define required field in the schema
-- [String!]! - it defines that the filed platform cannot be empty and also the array of the string cannot be empty
+- [String!]! - it defines that the field platform cannot be empty and also the array of the string cannot be empty

 every graphql schema have a special tag which is not oprional it is called as query